tjomson/oml/README.md

 Also, I had to run make as sudo

+To build for debugging, it was necessary to

+`sudo dnf install libasan libubsan`

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.